revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-13. What are the two setting files called in Maven called and what are their locations?
+13.What are the two setting files called in Maven called and what are their locations?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)